 The changes at Thomas Jefferson worsened outcomes for other minorities.

-In Portland, Oregon, parents are currently circulating a petition to shutter the district’s two gifted and talented schools to stave off cuts to other school programs.
+In Portland, Oregon, parents are circulating a petition to shutter the district’s two gifted and talented schools to stave off cuts to other school programs.

-Elsewhere, the Seattle school district has begun dismantling its “Highly Capable Cohort” program for gifted students, citing racial imbalances.
+The Seattle school district has begun dismantling its Highly Capable Cohort program for gifted students, citing racial imbalances.
 The program is being replaced with individualized learning plans within regular classrooms.

-In the 2022-23 school year, 52% of students in the program were white, 16% were Asian, and 3.4% were Black.
+In the 2022-2023 school year, 52% of students in the program were White, 16% were Asian and 3.4% were Black.

-“The program is not going away, it’s getting better,” school district officials announced last year.
-“It will be more inclusive, equitable, and culturally sensitive.
+“The program is not going away; it’s getting better,” school district officials announced last year.
+“It will be more inclusive, equitable and culturally sensitive.
 In particular, students who have been historically excluded will now have the same opportunities for services as every other student and get the support and enrichment they need to grow.”

 Michael J. Petrilli, president of the Thomas B. Fordham Institute, an education reform think tank, said New York City’s gifted and talented program for students in kindergarten through second grade is unique because it starts so early.